mmhenderson/ObjectMatch/README.md

 + Figure_scripts
     + Generate all figures and supplementary figures from the text.
 + OM2_behavior
-    + All behavioral data collected during scan runs, in .mat format
+    + All behavioral data collected during scan runs, in .mat format.
 + OM2_corrMat
     + Contains results (.mat files) of the analyses in Analyze_images, including pairwise similarity between all images viewed by each subject.
 + Run_decoding